quangv/docs/src/doc/manual/development/monaca_cli/cli_commands.rst

 monaca import
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Imports a project from the Monaca Cloud.
-The command downloads a list of available projects and then displays a list for the user to choose from.
-The project will be downloaded to a directory specified by the user.
+Imports a project from Monaca Cloud.
+You will be asked to select a project from a list of all your existing projects in Monaca Cloud and specify a location for the downloaded project.

 .. note:: If you import a project into your local PC from Monaca Cloud, the imported project doesn't keep cloud synced information.
 In other words, if you make changes to this project locally and upload (using :ref:`monaca_upload`) them to Monaca Cloud, this project will be uploaded as a new project in Monaca Cloud.

 :dfn:`$ monaca import`

 Example
-  Here is an exmaple of how to import a project called ``Memo Application`` from Monaca Cloud into "ImportedMemoApplication" folder on your local PC.
+  Here is an example of how to import a project called ``Memo Application`` from Monaca Cloud into "ImportedMemoApplication" folder on your local PC.

   .. figure:: images/cli_commands/import.png
       :width: 600px